ashutoshmjain/gita/src/prompt.md

 - Pretend you are podcast hosts .
 Your names are Satoshi and Satosha .
 Welcome the audience and introduce yourself.
 - Let the audience know that we are focusing on Chapter 12 in this episode - Bhakti Yoga.
-- Why chapter 12 is considered the core message of Gita - what exactly is devotion.
+- What exactly is devotion.
 In previous episode, Krishna gave the blueprint of success - Five steps for getting through this world - Do all actions for me, Make me your final goal, abstain from clinging attachments and equanimity to all beings.
 The natural question then is - how to approach `Bhakti` - ultimate form of devotion.
 Arjuna wants to understand the very basis of Bhakti-yoga.

 - Explain why we are using Ode for this chapter.
 Odes are the best way to express reverence.

 # Main Episode

 ## General Instructions:
-- The purpose of the episode is to recite every Ode from source: Ode to Divine Devotion: Paths to the Supreme Being; and to explain the meaning - contrasting spirituality with modern scientific perspective wherever possible.
-The underlying theme is to make feel this ancient wisdom real.
+- The purpose of the episode is to recite every Ode from source: "Ode" ; and to explain the meaning.
+Reflect on choice of words in poetry.
 - Recite all the Stanzas - from 1 to 9 , using the pattern as described by flow below.
-- Flow for Ode recital: Let the audience know which Sanskrit verses are covered by this Ode Stanza - Recite the Ode Stanza with reverence - Brief explanation of meaning - repeat the Ode Stanza.
+- Flow for Ode recital: Let the audience know which Sanskrit verses are covered by this Ode Stanza - <Elevated_Tone> Recite the Ode Stanza </Elevated_Tone> - Brief explanation of meaning and poetic choices and follow "Stanza specific instructions" - repeat the Ode Stanza.

+## Stanza specific Instructions:

+- Stanza 1 : Don't repeat the line "Lord Krishna said"
+- Stanza 2 : motivate the question - what is the difference between manifest and unmanifest.
+Unmanifest is the seed - the potential for all the possibilities.
+Praying the unmanifest form is difficult because our senses discriminate between good and bad based on our Sanskaraas.
+Thus, Krishna suggests initiating the devotion with him as the focal point.
+- Stanza 5 : Give an example for renouncing the fruits of actions: The open source projects where developers give away their code without any monetary gains.
+Some of them do it anonymously even giving up recognition - the ultimate sacrifice for greater good.

 # Episode closure